llimllib/obsidian-archive/link blog/2026/01/Which programming languages are most token-efficient?.md

 > Next question.

 It feels contemptuous of any reader who might have a different opinion.
 It's totally okay to decide not to legislate this question in every article about type-safe programming (or dynamic programming!) but please for the love of your readers, don't patronize them.

+(I like the author of the piece!
+Just hate this argument-from-authority)